provineet/wpbloqs-elementor-addon/README.md

 # wpbloqs-elementor-addon
-A custom plugin that extends the functionality of Elementor Plugin.
+A custom plugin that extends the functionality of Elementor WordPress Plugin.